 Publications and Presentations:

-Tancredi, S., Chen, R. S. Y., Krause, C., & Siu, Y.–T. (under review).
+Tancredi, S., Chen, R. S. Y., Krause, C., & Siu, Y.–T. (in press).
 The need for SpEED: Reimagining accessibility through Special Education Embodied Design.
 In S. L. Macrine & J.M.
 Fugate (Eds.), Movement matters: How embodied cognition informs teaching and learning.
 M.I.T.
 Press.

-Chen, R. & Tancredi, S. Centering disability and neurodiversity in embodied design.
-Presentation at the EMIC Synthesis and Design Workshop: The Future of Embodied Design for Mathematical Imagination and Cognition, University of Wisconsin, Madison, May, 2019.
+Chen, R. & Tancredi, S. (2019, May).
+Centering disability and neurodiversity in embodied design (Conference presentation).
+The EMIC Synthesis and Design Workshop: The Future of Embodied Design for Mathematical Imagination and Cognition, University of Wisconsin, Madison, Wisconsin, United States.